 Yorkshire Wildlife Trust

-In the heart of Hull’s busy city centre, there’s something of a jewel hidden within Pearson Park.
-Small yet perfectly formed, it’s an enchanting wildlife garden with ponds, native hedgerows, woodland and a buzzing, beautiful meadow.
+Wildlife garden in Pearson Park - In the heart of Hull’s busy city centre, is hidden something of a jewel.
+Small yet perfectly formed, Yorkshire Wildlife Trust’s Pearson Park is an enchanting wildlife garden with ponds, native hedgerows, woodland and a buzzing, beautiful meadow.
 There’s also a fruit and vegetable patch and a vibrant display garden all of which attracts plenty of wildlife from long-tailed tits to butterflies, shield bugs, ladybirds, solitary bees, and much more.

 The stunning mature herb garden was inherited from the previous owners - in spring and summer, the divine scents of rosemary, oregano and sage waft across the whole garden.
 There are two thriving bee hives on site and last year, the hive produced six litres of simply sublime tasting honey.
 The wildlife garden is open seven days a week.
 You’ll find it on the edge of Pearson Park along Princes Avenue in the centre of Hull.
 Opening hours: 9am-5pm.

 The Wildlife Trust for Bedfordshire, Cambridgeshire & Northamptonshire